ganeshkbhat/require-urls/README.md

   paths: "", // require.resolve options key
   baseType: "git", // Which repository or store the file is being pulled from
   recursive: false, // Require urls recursively
-  // if forceUpdate is false and files are present then require from jscache folder, if already downloaded.
+      // if forceUpdate is [A] false, [B] true.
-  // if forceUpdate is false and files are not present then fetch from remote and save.
+      // [A]: if files are present then require from jscache folder, if already downloaded.
+2. if files are not present then fetch from remote and save.
-  // if forceUpdate is true and files are present then forceUpdate the files.
+      // [B]: if files are present then forceUpdate the files.
   forceUpdate: false,
   logger: console.log, // Add logger to the require function, gives detailed logging during fetch
   cacheFetch: true, // TODO: ReConsidering feature. require from jscache folder, if already downloaded.
 Conflicting with forceUpdate
   getMethods: true, // get individual methods of remoteUrl, recursiveUrl, packageJson
   noRequire: false, // TODO: require
-  jscacheDir: '\$pwd\$'
+  jscacheDir: '\$pwd\$' // TODO: specify the jscacheDir for caching files }
-}

 requireurls(request, options)